benjaminramey/GoodlyFere.NServiceBus.EntityFramework/README.md

     }

 ## Version History
+ - 1.2: Corrections to implementation of Saga concurrency and use of DbContext in saving, deleting and updated entities.
+ - 1.1: Saga concurrency updates, use of pipeline to create and dispose saga DbContexts.
  - 1.0: Initial release to NuGet.
 Stable use in production for timeout, subscription and saga data storage.